 An estimated 79 million people in the United States are infected with HPV.
 This is typically from anal, vaginal, or oral sex—but in some cases, HPV can also be transmitted through skin to skin contact.
 In most cases, the body's immune system fights against the virus, and it clears on its own without any signs or symptoms.
 This is precisely why the virus is so easily transmitted from person-to-person without knowing.

 For those immune systems that can't fight the virus, it can be much more severe.
-In some circumstances, HPV can cause warts on the genitals or surrounding skin and lead to cancers in both men and women.
+In some circumstances, HPV can cause warts on the genitals or surrounding skin.
 The most common is cervical cancer in women.
 It isn't clear what causes cervical cancer—but it is known that different strains of HPV lead to most cases of cervical cancer.